Liu named among most highly cited in global list

 This year's list of 6,078 names recognizes world-class researchers for their production of multiple highly cited papers that rank in the top 1 percent by citations for their field and over the past decade (2006 to 2016), based on Web of Science data.

-Liu joins MSU scientists Sheng Yang He, Gregg Howe and John Ohlrogge in plant biology, Rufus Isaacs in entomology, G. Phillip Robertson in plant, soil and microbial sciences and James Tiedje in microbiology and molecular genetics in this year's list.
+Liu joins MSU scientists Sheng Yang He, Gregg Howe and John Ohlrogge in plant biology, Rufus Isaacs in entomology, G. Phillip Robertson in plant, soil and microbial sciences and James Tiedje in microbiology and molecular genetics.
 The group represents MSU’s colleges of agriculture and natural resources and natural science.

 “The Highly Cited Researchers 2018 list helps to identify the researchers who are having the greatest impact on the research community as measured by the rate at which their work is being cited by others and that contributes so greatly to extending the frontier and gaining knowledge and innovations for society,” said Annette Thomas, CEO of the Scientific & Academic Research group at Clarivate Analytics (formerly Thomson Reuters).